shaktisuman/searchparty/README.md

 ###### Instruction
 Implement a shallow NLP pipeline to perform the following:
 - Keyword search index creation
-  *  Segment the News articles into sentences
+  - [x]  Segment the News articles into sentences
-  *  Tokenize the sentences into words
+  - [x]  Tokenize the sentences into words
-  *  Index the word vector per sentence into search index such as Lucene or SOLR
+  - [x]  Index the word vector per sentence into search index such as Lucene or SOLR
 - Natural language query parsing and search
-  *  Segment an user’s input natural language query into sentences
+  - [x]  Segment an user’s input natural language query into sentences
-  *  Tokenize the sentences into words
+  - [x]  Tokenize the sentences into words
-  *  Run a search/match with the search query word vector against the sentence word vector (present in the Lucene/SOLR search index) created from the corpus
+  - [x]  Run a search/match with the search query word vector against the sentence word vector (present in the Lucene/SOLR search index) created from the corpus
 - Evaluate the results of at least 10 search queries for the top-10 returned sentence matches

 ###### Implementation

-- [ ] To be added..
+We used solrpy, a python client for the Solr search service to index the word vector for each sentences.

+**index.py** file includes the implementation of wrapper class which uses solrpy to index sentences in solr.

+**shallowpipeline.py** file includes the implementation of shallow nlp pipeline as per task 2.

 ### 3. Deeper NLP pipeline:

 ###### Instruction
 Implement a deeper NLP pipeline to perform the following: o Semantic search index creation
 - Segment the News articles into sentences
-  * Tokenize the sentences into words
+  - [ ] Tokenize the sentences into words
-  * Lemmatize the words to extract lemmas as features
+  - [ ] Lemmatize the words to extract lemmas as features
-  * Stem the words to extract stemmed words as features
+  - [ ] Stem the words to extract stemmed words as features
-  * Part-of-speech (POS) tag the words to extract POS tag features
+  - [ ] Part-of-speech (POS) tag the words to extract POS tag features
-  * Syntactically parse the sentence and extract phrases, head words, OR dependency parse relations as features
+  - [ ] Syntactically parse the sentence and extract phrases, head words, OR dependency parse relations as features
-  * Using WordNet, extract hypernymns, hyponyms, meronyms, AND holonyms as features
+  - [ ] Using WordNet, extract hypernymns, hyponyms, meronyms, AND holonyms as features
-  * Index the various NLP features as separate search fields in a search index such as Lucene or SOLR
+  - [ ] Index the various NLP features as separate search fields in a search index such as Lucene or SOLR
 - Natural language query parsing and search
-  * Run the above described deeper NLP on an user’s input natural language and extract search query features
+  - [ ] Run the above described deeper NLP on an user’s input natural language and extract search query features
-  * Run a search/match against the separate or combination of search index fields created from the corpus
+  - [ ] Run a search/match against the separate or combination of search index fields created from the corpus
 - Evaluate the results of at least 10 search queries for the top-10 returned sentence matches